Project Management

 [Tasks](#tasks) that have [been prioritized for this sprint](#sprint-planner) and are aimed to be completed by end-of-sprint.
 [Tasks](#tasks) not started from previous sprints will remain in this column.

-• No Status ⬅️ - if a task is unassigned from the current sprint or assigned to a future sprint.
+* [**No Status**](#id-1.-no-status) :arrow\_left: - if a [task](#tasks) is unassigned from the current sprint or assigned to a future sprint.

 [Tasks](#tasks) actively being worked on, regardless if they're assigned to a sprint or not.